dmarticus/dmarticus.github.io/_posts/2020-03-29-uncovering-emergent-bugs-using-git-bisect.md

 Next, you need to identify two commits, one in which the issue exists and one in which the issue does not exist.

-In my case, `master` was busted, so I just ran `git bisect bad` and my master branch.
+In my case, my master branch was busted, so I just ran `git bisect bad` on my master branch.
 This created an endpoint for the git bisect binary search.

 Now, you need to find a commit where the bug doesn’t exist.
 To do that, you can look through your repo’s recent commits by entering `git log --oneline`.